JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 var rx2, ry2 float64 = 11, 11
 ```

-And then pass this to the rectangleArea function
+And then pass this to the rectangleArea function,

 ```go
 rectangleArea(rx1, ry1, rx2, ry2))